jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 We will start with a simple approach that reads the entire file into a buffer.
-This is only appropriate for small quanities of data, such as a single data base row, or situations where all the long processing take place before the buffer is generated.
+This is only appropriate for small quanities of data, such as a single data base row, or situations where all the long processing takes place before the buffer is generated.

 ```rust
 fn simple_file_send(f: &str) -> Box<Future<Item = Response, Error = hyper::Error>> {